normanzb/chuanr/README.md

 ##Options

 * speculation
-    * batchinput - (Default to) true to enable automatical speculation on Batch Input, figure out what the user actually want to input by extracting real input from a formatted string or filtering out punctuations.
+    * batchinput - (Default value: true) Set it to true to enable speculation on user input, figure out what the user actually want to input by extracting real input from a formatted string.
 For example, when this option is turned OFF (set to false), for pattern "({dd}) {ddd}", if the user pastes "(23) 456", Chuanr considers it as an incorrect input because it doesn't match the pattern (the pattern doesn't expect the parentheses and space).
-However if this option is turned ON, we consider it is a acceptable input because we will try to filter it or match with format.
+However if this option is turned ON, chuanr considers it as an acceptable input, because chuanr will try to be smart to filter out punctuations.
 * placeholder
     * empty - Specify the default placeholder for characters that haven't be inputted.
     * always - True to specify always showing the format and placeholders, even before user input.